 - Choosing the right insurer from the many options in the insurance market

-- Deciding how much the policy will cost and the premium amount
+- Deciding how much the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More will cost and the premium amount

 - How much coverage is it going to provid